-- 1. Locate your water sample bottle, mailing carton and mailing label provided to you by your dealer. - Open the boiler drain located at the bottom of the rear of the furnace for 10-15 seconds or until the water runs clear.
+- Locate your water sample bottle, mailing carton, and mailing label provided to you by your dealer. - Open the boiler drain located at the bottom of the rear of the furnace for 10-15 seconds or until the water runs clear.
 CAUTION: Water is hot!
-Use extreme care or a bucket to run water into and let cool before collecting sample. - 3.
-Fill one of the test bottles at least 1/2 to 2/3 full. - Fill out the mailing label provided with the test bottle completely, including your email address, the model number and serial number of your furnace.
-Make sure to note if the furnace water contains any antifreeze or additional chemicals. - Attach top part of label to sample bottle and bottom part to outside of mailing tube.
-Place bottle in tube. - Mail to our testing lab.
-Results can take up to 4 weeks to receive and up to 8 weeks if no email address is on hand at HeatMaster^{SS.}
+Use extreme care or a bucket to run water into and let cool before collecting a sample. - · Fill one of the test bottles at least 1/2 to 2/3 full. - Fill out the mailing label provided with the test bottle completely, including your email address, the model number, and the serial number of your furnace.
+Make sure to note if the furnace water contains any antifreeze or additional chemicals. - Attach the top part of the label to the sample bottle and the bottom part to the outside of the mailing tube.
+Place the bottle in the tube. - Mail to our testing lab.
+Results can take up to 4 weeks to receive and up to 8 weeks if no email address is on hand at HeatMasterSS.
 You will receive a water test report outlining what must be done (if anything).
 If any action is necessary, take another sample and mail it to our test lab again to verify the recommended changes have been made.

 Add the water treatment through the fill pipe located at the top of the furnace when initially filling the furnace with water or after testing, if needed.
 Ensure that all drains are closed.
-It is recommended that water treatment is added at a 1:200 ratio when initially filling the furnace, and add accordingly based on the water test results.
+It's recommended that water treatment is added at a 1:200 ratio when initially filling the furnace, and added accordingly based on the water test results.
 Additional treatment may have to be added for water with more severe properties or for systems with more chemically demanding requirements.
-Recommended operating levels are as follows: